fsantanna/dceu/doc/manual.md

 On each iteration, the loop calls `f` passing the `itr`, and assigns the result to the loop control variable.
 To signal termination, `f` just needs to return `nil`.
-In this case, the loop evaluates to `false`.
+In this case, the loop as a whole evaluates to `false`.

 If the iterator expression is not an iterator tuple, the loop tries to transform it by calling [`to.iter`](#type-conversion-library) implicitly, which